**Updated December 2, 2020

 I met with a principal of a large charter school in my home town this week, and he tells me the same thing each time we get together – today’s K-2 children are just different.
 They don’t know how to “do” school.
 Sit in desks.
 Hold a pencil.
 Focus on the teacher.
 He finds that his biggest job is training parents.
 According to a family therapist friend, the very presence of a smart device within reach of you impairs your ability to be in an authentic, rich connection with the humans around you.
 Lock it up!

 (5) Do online stuff TOGETHER – we tell parents to be insanely curious about how their kids use technology and now’s a great time to head to the world-wide web with them.
-Check out this site from John Hopkins Institute.
-Do they notice anything?
-Which countries still don’t have any cases?
-Or, maybe you play some Super Smash Brothers with them tonight (that’s one of my favorite boy/dad times).
+Maybe you play some Super Smash Brothers with them tonight (that’s one of my favorite boy/dad times).
+Maybe you watch some annoying YouTube videos with them.
+If their only digital interactions with you are negative and consequential, then what are the chances that when something bad happens online that they’ll come to you?

-COVID-19 is causing significant disruptions in all of our lives.
-While we’re taking steps to prevent the spread of COVID-19, we hope these tips will not only prevent online harm, but also build a stronger bridge of digital trust between you and your kids!
+COVID is causing significant disruptions in all of our lives.
+While we’re taking steps to prevent the spread of COVID, we hope these tips will not only prevent online harm, but also build a stronger bridge of digital trust between you and your kids!
 After all, eventually, something unfortunate will happen online.
 And when it does, I want you to be their default search engine.